 Citizens of European Union countries resident in the district are entitled to register and vote at local elections (district, county and parish) and also European Parliamentary elections and referendums.
 Separate arrangements are made to register members of HM Armed Forces, Crown Servants living abroad, Overseas Electors (British Citizens living abroad), people with no fixed address in the area (who can register by means of a "declaration of local connection"), patients in mental hospitals, and prisoners on remand.

 1. Look out for a form delivered to your household between mid-July and early August.
-You must respond to it.
+You must respond to it and return it to:-

 2. If the details on the form are correct, let us know.
 Similarly, if the details are not up to date, please inform us.
 Details of how to respond are on the form.
 Any new people added to the property will need to register individually.
 We will contact them and explain how to do this.